Grassroots lobbying: Hot topics for lobbyists

 The major concerns of the general public do not reflect those of the lobbying groups.
 This is why the lobbying groups feel that they must use the aforementioned tactics to sway the public a certain way on an issue that they may never knew existed.
 To the general public, crime is the number one problem in nation, followed by the state of the economy and international affairs.
 However, the main concern for lobbying groups in the past has been on health concerns.
 A study done in 2009 shows that over 20 percent of lobbying groups put health concerns such as disease prevention, Medicare, or prescription drugs as a top priority.
 This interest in health is followed closely by environmental concerns as well.
 Although Grassroots lobbying has changed the stage of such advocacy, it is still concerning the same issues as other more traditional or direct lobbying.

+Grassroots lobbyists typically differ from traditional lobbyists in their funding as well as their ideological goals.
+Typical lobbying is done on behalf of a corporation with the intentions of swaying legislation in their favor for economic gain.
+A study by JAMA Internal Medicine found that from 1999-2018 the pharmaceutical and health product industry spent the most money on lobbying and campaign contributions in the US, totaling $4.7 billion.
+Personal medical expenditures in the US, the costs of prescription drugs, and the efficiency of Medicare remain prominent policy issues.
+Congress passed a 2019 repeal of taxes in relation to the Affordable Care Act which benefits medical device manufacturers and health insurance companies.
+While grassroots organizations are concerned about issues like health and medical policy in the US, it is typically from a disadvantages stance.For example, Patients Against Affordable Drugs is an independent organization that promotes the mobilization of Americans against monopoly pricing of pharmaceutical products.
+Unlike traditional corporations who have the funding to directly influence legislators through campaign donations and partisan financing, interest groups are often nonprofit and rely on outreach efforts to successfully influence policy decisions.
+Debra Salazar at Western Washington University completed a study comparing mainstream environmental interest groups vs grassroots groups in Washington.
+The study found that the institutionalized groups were more concerned with political tactics and bureaucratic practices whereas grassroots organizations were primarily concerned with mobilization resources.
+The study also found that the grassroots groups receive less external funding and reliance on member sponsorship discourages the conservation actions of the group.
+In grassroots organizations, member participation is the most important factor to achieve outreach goals and to promote conservation in this environmental example.